Nothing is more important than the safety and health of the people who work in the steel industry.

 A safe and healthy working environment for all employees is the number one priority for every worldsteel member.
 Our policy is to help all our members achieve an accident-free workplace.

 Historically, steelmaking was a dangerous process and accidents were inevitable.
-Today, many steel companies recognise that this is not true or appropriate for a modern and technically advanced industry.
+Today, many steel companies recognise that this is no longer appropriate for a modern and technically advanced industry.

 There is no area, process or type of work that cannot be accident-free.
 Safety and health requires a permanent 100% commitment from everyone.
-Most importantly, it requires a strong commitment from the top.
-The senior management of a steel company sets the culture in which everyone knows that safety and health is the number one priority and it must not be compromised for any other objective.
+Most importantly, it requires a strong commitment from senior management of steel companies, which should set the culture in which safety and health is the number one priority and must not be compromised for any other objective.

 Steel companies are improving their safety and health performance and some businesses have gone without any lost time injuries or fatalities for many years.
 These companies know that such performance requires excellence in all aspects of their operations.
 This excellence also produces superior business performance - the most successful steel companies are also the safest.